buildfarm/buildfarm/_site/docs/architecture/queues.md

 ### Server Example

-In this example the scheduler declares a GPU queue and CPU queue:
+In this example the scheduler declares a GPU queue and CPU queue.
+All queues must be declared for the server deployment:
 ```
 backplane:
   queues: